 Section 1.
 Nomination.
 Nomination for election to the board of directors shall be by nominating committee.
 However, nominations may also be made from the floor at any annual meeting of members.
 The nominating committee shall consist of a chairman who shall be a member of the board of directors, and two or more members of the association.
 The committee shall be appointed by the board of directors at least sixty (60) days before the annual meeting each year and shall serve until the end of the annual meeting held that same year.
 Any Director whose term ends that year may not serve as the chair for the nominating committee that same year.
 The nominating committee shall make as many nominations for election to the board of directors as it shall in its discretion determine, but in no event shall it nominate less than the number of vacancies to be filled.

-Section 2.
-Election.
-Election to the board of directors shall be by secret written ballot.
-At such election the members or their proxies may cast, in respect to each vacancy, as many votes as they are entitled to exercise under the provisions of the declaration.
-Persons receiving the largest number of notes shall be elected.
-The number of members present at the meeting, in person or by proxy, entitled to cast votes, shall constitute a quorum for election of Board members or any other action taken at the annual meeting, except as may otherwise be provided in the declaration, the articles of incorporation, or these bylaws.
+The Election of Directors need not be held at a meeting of the membership.
+Election to the board of directors may be by secret written ballot, signed ballot, or by Limited Proxy (herein “Balloting Materials”) as determined by the board of directors from time to time..
+Persons receiving the largest number of votes shall be elected.
+If the election will be held at a meeting of the membership, the number of members present at the meeting, in person or by proxy, entitled to cast votes, shall constitute a quorum for election of Board members or any other action taken at the annual meeting, except as may otherwise be provided in the declaration, the articles of incorporation, or these bylaws.

 ARTICLE VI – BOARD OF DIRECTORS – MEETINGS

 Section 1.
 Regular Meetings.
 Regular meetings of the board of directors shall be held bi-monthly without notice, at such place and hour as may be fixed from time to time by resolution of the board.
-In the event the regular date for a meeting falls on a legal holiday, such meeting shall be held at the same time on the next following day that is not a legal holiday.
+In the event the regular date for a meeting falls on a legal holiday, such meeting shall be changed to a date and time approved by the board and advertised to the community.

 Section 2.
 Special Meetings.
 Special Meetings of the board of directors shall be held when called by the president of the association, or by any two directors, after not less than three (3) days notice to each director.